LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 ## Chapter 7

-> _Shiggaion of David, which he sang unto the LORD, concerning the words of Cush the Benjamite ._
+> _Shiggaion of David, which he sang unto the LORD, concerning the words of Cush the Benjamite._

 <sup>1</sup> O LORD my God, in thee do I put my trust: save me from all them that persecute me, and deliver me:
 <sup>2</sup> Lest he tear my soul like a lion, rending [it] in pieces, while [there is] none to deliver.